blocknetdx/api-docs/source/includes/_xbridge.md

 This call is used to retrieve the asset __*available*__ balances for all connected wallets on the local client.
 This will only return balances for the assets returned in [dxGetLocalTokens](#dxgetlocaltokens).
 If an asset is not showing and is not returned in or the value is showing 0, it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup).

+**Note**: These balances do not include orders that are using locked UTXOs to support a pending or open order.
+XBridge works best with pre-sliced UTXOs so that your entire wallet balance is capable of multiple simultaneous trades.

 ### Request Parameters